selimslab/selimslab.github.io/_posts/technical/software/2020-2-2-web-security.md

 ---
 layout: post
-title: Web security best practices, one page summary
+title: Software Security
 tags: software
 ---
-to secure a web app
+## general

+* Plan for security from the start
+* Keep the attack surface minimum.
+Keep it simple.
+Attack vectors include user input fields, protocols, interfaces, and services.
+* Fail securely, consider all 3 cases, allow, disallow, exception
+* use strong passwords
+* never keep plain-text passwords
+* use whitelists, not blacklists
+* never trust any input, always validate, always sanitize
+* don't try to roll your own security solutions, it's a community effort
+* don't write your own crypto
+* do not encrypt passwords, hash them with a salt
+* use authorization levels
+* Least privilege, never grant more access than required
+* Separation of Privileges, so your system is not all or nothing
+* use well-known tried and tested libraries only
+* keep your libraries up to date
+* log suspicious activity, like failed login attempts, invalid input, statistically rare or unexpected events
+* Hiding secrets is hard - and secrets hidden in code won't stay secret for long
+* Be careful to not check in secrets to public repos
+* avoid security through obscurity
+* model possible threats
+* ask what can go wrong?
+* write exploit code to test your patches
+* Security is a process, not a product
+* no system is 100% secure, security is an example of "unknown unknowns"

+a great list at https://stackoverflow.com/questions/2794016/what-should-every-programmer-know-about-security

+## web specific

 1. use HTTPS
-2. do not trust user data
-3. always validate
-4. always sanitize on the server
+2. don't Allow HTTP Access to Secure Pages
-5. parametrize SQL quries to prevent SQL injection
+3. parametrize SQL quries to prevent SQL injection
-6. never execute user provided data
-7. use strong admin passwords
-8. do not roll your own encryption solutions
-9. never keep plain-text passwords
-10. do not encrypt passwords, hash them with a salt
-11. use authorization levels
-12. use well-known tried and tested libraries only
-13. keep your libraries up to date
-14. avoid security through obscurity
-15. use 2-factor auth if necessary
+4.  use 2-factor auth
-16. enforce strong passwords
+5.  enforce strong passwords
-17. add exponential delay to repeated login attempts
+6.  add exponential delay to repeated login attempts
-18. keep a log of failed login attempts, invalid input, and other suspicious activity
+7.  lock account after repeated failed login attempts
-19. use CSRF tokens with forms
+8.  use CSRF tokens with forms
-20. set `Content Security Policy` to prevent XSS
+9.  set `Content Security Policy` to prevent XSS
-21. use `SameSite` header to forbid sending the cookie via cross-origin requests, as an additional CSRF mesaure
+10. use `SameSite` header to forbid sending the cookie via cross-origin requests, as an additional CSRF mesaure
-22. prepend cookies with __Secure to prevent them from being overwritten
+11. prepend cookies with __Secure to prevent them from being overwritten
-23. set cookies with `Secure` flag to ensure they can only be sent over HTTPS
+12. set cookies with `Secure` flag to ensure they can only be sent over HTTPS
+13. set HTTPOnly for cookies that don’t require access from JavaScript
-24. use `Access-Control-Allow-Origin` to manage CORS
+14. use `Access-Control-Allow-Origin` to manage CORS
-25. use `integrity` to verify a resource is not modified on the way
+15. use `integrity` to verify a resource is not modified on the way
-26. use `X-Frame-Options: DENY`to disallow allow attempts to iframe site (recommended)
+16. use `X-Frame-Options: DENY`to disallow allow attempts to iframe site (recommended)

 ## Cross-site request forgery CSRF